-- This year all lunches must be pre-ordered by Thursday of the previous week.
+- All lunches must be pre-ordered by Thursday of the previous week.
 Monthly menus will be posted on the 15th of every month for the next month.
-There will be a hot lunch choice as well as a sandwich offered each day.
+There will be two hot lunch choices as well as a sandwich offered each day.
 In the case of an emergency, a sandwich lunch may be ordered no later than 9am the same day.
 Cancellations can be made up to 9am the same day due to illness.

 - You must create an account with MySchoolBucks to pay for school lunches.
 Please create this account even if your status is free as you will log into the meal order application with this account.

 - If you would like your student(s) to receive a school lunch you must place an order for the lunch regardless of status: Free, Reduced or Paid.
 All lunches must be pre-ordered.